RafaelSermenho/100-days-of-code/log.md

 ### Day 2: January 31, 2017

 **Today's Progress**: Refactor some code, remove eventbus and begin implementation of MVP pattern.
+(Code is on branch new_architecture)

 **Thoughts:** Today was a good dev night!
-I was able to change some code that was bothering me and finally could see some MVP in real project.
+I changed some code that was bothering me and finally I saw MVP in a real project.

 **What's next:** Continue the MVP pattern, include data binding, finish settings screen.